MultiPoolMiner/MultiPoolMiner/README.md

 ###### This will change the fault tolerance limit from +/-10% to +30/-25%.

 ###### Q19.
 MultiPoolMiner is not mining the most profitable algorithm.
 Why?
 ###### A19.
 MPM version 2.7 introduced a smarter spike resistance for both of your hashrate and coin difficulty/price ratio.
 This feature will detect and handle mining accordingly to prevent you losing time and profit.
 The usual case is, if an algorithm's price fluctuates a lot, then the short time profit might appear to be higher, but by the time you have mined it for a period of time, the coins will be exchanged for a much lower price and your mining will be less profitable.
 This is due to the PPLNS(+) nature implemented in the pools.
-To mitigate this effect MPM uses an 24h mean price (if provided by the pool) when determininig the most profitable algo. (#712, #713, query re NH to be resolved/omitted)
+To mitigate this effect MPM uses an 24h mean price (if provided by the pool) when determininig the most profitable algorithm. (#712, #713, query re NH to be resolved/omitted)

 ###### Q20.
 I am getting the following error: "NetFirewallRule - Access denied"
 ###### A20.
 You cannot put MultiPoolMiner inside directorires such as Program Files.
 Extract it to a non-restricted or user-created folder such as Desktop, Downloads, Documents, C:\MPM\ etc.